Tadawul announces listing of Keir International on Nomu

 PHOTO

-Riyadh – The Saudi Exchange (Tadawul) has announced the listing and offering of Keir International Company's shares on the Parallel Market (Nomu) on Sunday, 17 July 2022.
+Riyadh –The Saudi Exchange (Tadawul) has announced the listing and trading of Keir International Company's shares on the Parallel Market (Nomu) on Sunday, 17 July 2022.

 The stock will be trading at daily and static price fluctuation limits of +/- 30% and +/- 10%, respectively, according to a bourse filing on Wednesday.